d3rp/clima/README.md

-# fissle - Quick command line interfaces
+# clima - Quick command line interfaces

 Create a semi-self-documenting command line interface that handles loading configuration files and enabling env variable overloading in addition to command line arguments by defining a simple schema of the configuration and a class with your "business logic".

-Example: this is a minimal required setup for having configurations and a command line interface ready for use:
+Example: this is the required setup for having configurations and a command line interface ready for use:

-    from fissle import c, NamedTuple
+    from clima import c, Schema

     @c
-    class C(NamedTuple):
+    class C(Schema):
        a: int = 1

     @c